 This first tutorial will give you a complete overview of the tool along with simple examples and concerned screenshots for your easy and better understanding of the tool.

-It’s recommended you read these tutorials sequentially.
-I’m sure, once you are done with reading, you won’t need any other training to start using this tool on your live projects.
+It’s recommended you follow these tutorials sequentially.
+I’m sure, once you are done with reading, you won’t need any other training to start using this tool on your projects.